teemods/ddnet-skeleton-readme/README.md

 - `src/game/server/entities/pickup.cpp ~ Tick` - Handle the PickUp respawn time and ammo giving (To revert DDNet changes).
 - `src/game/server/entities/pickup.cpp ~ TickPaused` - Handle the PickUp respawn time on paused (To revert DDNet changes).
 - `src/game/server/entities/pickup.cpp ~ Snap` - Handle the PickUp visibility on cooldown (Tor revert DDNet changes).

+## Tips about Development

+- Do not change manually the pPlayer->m_Team otherwise will bug using 0.7 version.
+Also do not use SetTeam function directly.
+Use and adapt the game controller DoTeamChange() instead.